 Freedom & Youth?
 This is the Rumored Otokojuku

 Momotaro Tsurugi has enrolled himself into Otokojuku, a.k.a. the "Men's School".
-Here so-called male delinquents are taught to become men that will properly represent Japan, but simply surviving a day of school is hard.
-On the way to different buildings there are deathtrap-filled paths that students must take, and the food for them to eat is both exquisite (escargot, for example) & crude ([dead] frog soup).
+Here, so-called male delinquents are taught to become men that will properly represent Japan, but simply surviving a day of school is hard.
+On the way to different buildings, there are deathtrap-filled paths that students must take, and the food for them to eat is both exquisite (escargot) & crude ([dead] frog soup).
 If you try to break curfew & leave the premises you better not be found, because punishment comes in the form of torture with gigantic wood oars.
 Momo, though, simply finds all of this just as he expected.
 Sakigake!!
-Otokojuku is both a true "MANime" as well as a parody of that very type of anime, but the way Otokojuku handles its comedy is what makes this first episode a great watch.
+Otokojuku is both a true "MANime" as well as a parody of it, but the way Otokojuku handles its comedy is what makes this first episode a great watch.

 Mini-Goku is Precious!
 I'm Gohan.